chenchih/Env_Setup_Note/github-command/README.md

 ### git commit: save in local repository

-Commit this command isave in local repository
+This Git command takes all of the changes written in the index, creates a new commit object pointing to it, and sets the branch to point to that new commit.
+You can use these command:

 - commit your file using -m for message
-  `$ git commit -m "first commit"` or skip staging
+  `$ git commit -m "first commit"`

+- or skip staging
   `$ git commit -am "first commit"`

-- check log to see commit detail
-  `git --log ` or `git --log oneline`

-### git log : show commit log
+### git log : show commit history detail

-git log will show all your history commit log
+This command will show a list of commits on a branch, and include the corresponding details.
+You can use below command:

 - check log to see commit history  detail

   > `git --log`

- or
+- show in one line

   > `git --log oneline`

 ### git push: push into remote repository

-In this step it will push your file to github server.
-Github uses default branch `origin`, you can also change to other name.  `$ git push master #or origin`
+This Git command will push all the modified local objects to the remote repository(github).

 - push new repository to remote(first time)